-Researchers and software developers at DC Labs have pioneered an Object Based Media tool known as ‘Cutting Room’ which showcases a new form of non-linear video storytelling.
+Researchers and software developers at DC Labs have pioneered an authoring toolkit for interactive storytelling known as ‘Cutting Room’.

 With the original version of the toolkit developed in partnership with BBC R&D, the latest iteration provides the most comprehensive support yet for authoring Object-Based Media (OBM) stories.
 Cutting Room provides new functionalities that facilitate the creation of complex narrative structures and signifies a milestone in interactive video storytelling.